bleargh45/Data-FormValidator-Filters-WikiTrim/README.md

 - wiki\_trim()

-    Returns a filter which trims leading/trailing whitespace in a manner more suitable for wikified entry fields; leading blank -lines- are trimmed, as well as all trailing whitespace.
+    Returns a filter which trims leading/trailing whitespace in a manner more suitable for wikitext entry fields; leading blank -lines- are trimmed, as well as all trailing whitespace.

     This differs from the standard "trim" filter in that we're only trimming